KatCruick/portfolio/README.md

 Each project page on your website is generated automatically from the `.mdx` files in the `src/content/projects/` folder.
 Every time you add a new `.mdx` file to this folder, a new project page will be created on your website.

 An `.mdx` file is otherwise known as a "Markdown" file.
 Markdown is a _plain text_ file type, meaning that it cannot itself display "markup", like images, different font styles, bold text, headings, etc, like you might be used to in a Word doc of Google doc.
 However, the Markdown syntax contains special characters/annotations that allow you to specify how you want the document to be rendered on your website.
-This is because the Markdown file will be converted to _converted to HTML_ (a markup language) before it is displayed in the browser.
+This is because the Markdown file will be _converted to HTML_ (a markup language) before it is displayed in the browser.

 If you navigate to `localhost:4321/projects/_example` you will see an example project page that demonstrates some of the Markdown syntax you can use in your project pages.
 These include using `#` for headings, `**bold text**` for bold text, `_italic text_` for italic text and `![Image](/path/to/image.png)` for images.